Tiramisioux/cinemate/README.md

 # cinemate2
 Manual controls and a simple GUI for cinepi-raw, adding basic functionality of starting and stopping recording and changing camera parameters (ISO, shutter angle and frame rate) via the GPIO pins.

-For the scripts to work properly, some modifications need to be made to the cinepi-raw installation.
-You can find instructions in the file <code>cinepi_raw_installation_notes_2023-03-03.txt</code> or download and install the ready made image file in the release section of this repository.
+Preinstalled image file with CinePi RAW can be found in the release section of this repository.

 ## Basic functions